denismilovanov/PostgresqlDeployerGUI/README.md

 1. Trigger functions.
 2. Functions indexes are based on.
 3. Functions overloading.
-It is not allowed to have more than one procedures with the same or different names in one file.
+It is not allowed to have more than one functions with the same or different names in one file.

 When you use custom type name you should also provide schema name (even if schema is in `search_path`):